AnthonyPAlicea/anthonyalicea/blog/the-future-of-self-paced-online-education.md

 Events like the merger of Udemy and Coursera have people wondering about the future of self-paced education.
 But I think that **self-paced online education isn't going anywhere**.
 It's going to change, and we need to change how we think about learning experiences.
 But not about learning itself.

+AI also doesn't remove the need for direct human instructor access.
+In fact, the possibility of AI inaccuracy increases it.
+Forums, office hours, and the like still are a vital aspect of self-paced education, no matter the format.
+But an LLM-powered format, properly designed, controlled, and presented, can be an impactful experience.

 A great Learning Surface that serves as the foundation for people's careers won't come about because a new AI model is released.
 It will be carefully designed and thoughtfully curated by a human instructor who cares.